neondatabase/website/content/docs/reference/cli-branches.md

 #### Options

-In addition to the Neon CLI [global options](../neon-cli/global-options), the `update` sub-command supports these options:
+In addition to the Neon CLI [global options](../neon-cli/global-options), the `update` subcommand supports these options:

 | Option        | Description | Type   | Required  |
 | ------------- | ----------- | ------ | :-----: |